-The Routeburn Track is potentially about looking down at epic New Zealand landscapes from the top of the world.
-The weather just does what it wants though, and cares little for our puny human plans.
-Rach Dimond still managed to have a cracker of a time despite sleet, snow and rain.
+The Routeburn Track is all about looking down at epic New Zealand landscapes from the top of the world.
+But sometimes, the weather does what it wants and cares little for our puny human plans.
+Rach Dimond still managed to have a cracker time despite sleet, snow and rain.
 Lots of rain.

 - Sweeping mountain views (if you’re lucky)